Learn something new every day

 Contact with acetone through the skin opens up some possible, but minor, hazards of acetone.
 Most people who come into contact with the substance will only experience some general skin irritation.
 This is characterized by some redness and inflammation of the skin, which will usually clear up when the person is removed from contact with the substance.
 People may also experience some general dryness of the skin.
 This is particularly likely when using an acetone-based nail polish remover.

 Ingestion can open up more severe hazards of acetone, but is a very unlikely circumstance.
 The general effects of ingestion are similar to those experienced after inhalation of the vapors.
 In severe cases, one of the hazards of acetone ingestion can be a short coma, but ordinarily this will have no long-term effects.
-The biggest potential risk of ingesting acetone is that it may be inhaled whilst being ingested.
+The biggest potential risk of ingesting acetone is that it may be inhaled while being ingested.
 This could cause severe damage to the lungs, but is unlikely because the substance evaporates fairly quickly.